kanselarij-vlaanderen/press-releases-api-publication-service/README.md

 ```
 POST /delta
 ```
 Endpoint that receives delta's from the delta-notifier and executes a publication task when this task is ready for publication.
-A successfully completed publication task will result in an xml file being put on the ftp server of Belga.
+A successfully completed publication task will result in the press released being copied to the published graph.
 The endpoint is triggered externally whenever a publication task is ready for processing and is not supposed to be triggered manually.

 ### Responses